otacilio-psf/Chat-Gourmet-AI/README.md

 ### Chat with UI

-If you are using docker compose, you can access the UI at [`http://localhost:8501`](http://localhost:8501) and have a chat!
+If using Docker Compose, you can access the UI at [`http://localhost:8501`](http://localhost:8501) and have a chat!

+## Built With

+This project leverages the following technologies:

+- Qdrant - A vector search database for efficient storage and retrieval of high-dimensional data.
+- OpenAI API - Provides advanced language models for natural language understanding and generation, powering the recipe suggestions.
+- FastAPI - A modern, fast web framework for building the API endpoint.
+- Streamlit - A framework for building interactive and user-friendly web interfaces, used for the project UI.

 ## Acknowledgements

-- Open AI Compatible server was based in this [Towards Data Science publication](https://towardsdatascience.com/how-to-build-an-openai-compatible-api-87c8edea2f06)
+- The OpenAI-compatible server was based on this [Towards Data Science publication](https://towardsdatascience.com/how-to-build-an-openai-compatible-api-87c8edea2f06)